douglasgscofield/bioinfo/scripts/README.md

 the various versions of Solexa, Sanger, Illumina pipelines described in http://en.wikipedia.org/wiki/FASTQ_format.
 It simply applies a minimum cutoff of 33, 59 or 64 for quality values.
-It is thus compatible with Sanger encoding but does not take into account finer distinctions such as Illumina 1.3+ pipelines not typically producing quality scores 0 and 1.
+It is thus compatible with Sanger encoding but it does not take into account finer distinctions such as Illumina 1.3+ pipelines not typically producing quality scores 0 and 1.

 **Options**